 3. Ask open-ended questions

-Ask open-ended questions to garner more detail and insight from the candidate.
-Including who, where, why, how, what, when and tell questions will provide you with a better idea of the candidate’s characteristics.
-An example question of this style would be; “Tell me about a time when you’ve had a difficult client.
+Ask open-ended questions for more detail and insight, by using why, who, where, how, what, when and tell questions, for example, “Tell me about a time when you’ve had a difficult client.
 How did you deal with the situation?”
-These questions should aim to align with the desirable skills and characteristics list prepared before the interview.

 4. Carefully observe the candidate

-Don’t talk too much.
-Allow the candidate the opportunity to respond.
-Watch out for both non-verbal and verbal responses.
-Ask yourself – does the candidate appear to be comfortable?
-Are they providing honest and balanced responses?
-Evaluate if the candidate is aware of their own weaknesses and isn’t “over-selling” themselves.
+Don’t talk too much during the interview.
+Allow the candidate to respond.
+Watch non-verbal as well as verbal responses.
+Ask yourself – does the candidate appear to be comfortable and providing honest and balanced responses?
+Assess if the candidate is aware of their own weaknesses and isn’t “over selling” themselves.

 5. Consider conducting multiple interviews

-It is easy to be enthusiastic when first meeting or interviewing a candidate.
-Consider conducting multiple interviews with multiple interviewers to gain a balanced view.
+It is easy to be enthusiastic when we first meet, or interview someone.
+Consider conducting multiple interviews with multiple interviewers or different members or your team (if available) to gain a balanced view and diverse perspective.